 What is BHRT?

 BHRT, or bio-identical hormone replacement therapy, is an innovative form of hormone replacement therapy (HRT).
 Instead of synthetic hormones, BHRT uses natural hormones identical to human hormones to treat menopausal symptoms, prevent osteoporosis, and other hormone imbalance-related concerns.
 This treatment is also a great option for those seeking feminine rejuvenation, improving the symptoms of vaginal dryness, low libido, and hot flashes.

-Hormone pellets are the preferred delivery method of BHRT, providing long-term relief at all times of the day for months at a time.
+Hormone pellets are the preferred delivery method of BHRT, providing long-term relief and the benefits of BHRT at all times of the day for months at a time.
 During your consultation, testing will be done to determine the appropriate dose of hormone levels needed for optimal improvement before insertion.
 BHRT pellet insertion is a simple procedure, requiring a small incision where the rice grain-sized pellet will be inserted into the love handle or buttocks.

 The Link Between Sleeplessness and Hormones